Identification:

 bin lid, say 80 cm in diameter.
 The dorsal fin projected 15 cm (six inches)

 from the water.
-We did not see the anal fin but by now it was adopting
+We did not see the caudal fin but by now it was adopting

 a more vertical position.
 The fish then actively swam away in a southwesterly